vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Vertex (Node): A fundamental unit of a graph.
 It represents an entity or an object.
 Vertices are often labeled with unique identifiers or values.

+Edge: A connection between two vertices.
+It represents the relationship or connection between the entities represented by the vertices.
+Edges can be directed (one-way) or undirected (two-way).